lavrovd/cef-test/README.md

 4. Open `testapp.xcodeproj` in xcode, select the `testapp` target at run the project.

 Enjoy your psychedelic space trip.
+(The real thing is much smoother than this gif.)

 ![Spaceship](./spaceship.gif "Spaceship")